jricketson/queuecumber/README.md

 ### parallel_tests

-Queuecumber can replace [`parallel_tests`](https://github.com/grosser/parallel_tests) in CI, but the two can interoperate.
+Qcuke can replace [`parallel_tests`](https://github.com/grosser/parallel_tests) in CI, but the two can interoperate.

-Just run `rake queuecumber:parallel` with the same options as you pass to `rake parallel:features`.
+Just run `rake qcuke:parallel` with the same options as you pass to `rake parallel:features`.

 ### AWS SQS

-Queuecumber uses [AWS SQS](http://aws.amazon.com/sqs/) by default, building on the [`aws-sdk` gem](http://docs.aws.amazon.com/AWSRubySDK/latest/).
+Qcuke uses [AWS SQS](http://aws.amazon.com/sqs/) by default, building on the [`aws-sdk` gem](http://docs.aws.amazon.com/AWSRubySDK/latest/).
 You'll need your own valid AWS credentials to use SQS.

-If you're running Queuecumber on an EC2 instance configured with a valid IAM profile, no extra configuration is required. `aws-sdk` will automatically interrogate the EC2 metadata provider for the credentials.
+If you're running Qcuke on an EC2 instance configured with a valid IAM profile, no extra configuration is required. `aws-sdk` will automatically interrogate the EC2 metadata provider for the credentials.